 - The material is extracted from sustainably grown eucalyptus wood in an environmentally friendly manufacturing process.
 Eucalyptus is a fast-growing raw material that doesn’t require artificial irrigation or pesticides for cultivation.

-- Less energy and water are used to produce the fabric, and CO2 emissions are also significantly lower than in the production of conventional textiles.
+- Less energy and water are used to produce the fabric, and CO2 emissions are significantly lower than in the production of conventional textiles.

 - Lyocell fiber is biodegradable, recyclable and doesn’t wrinkle.